fleetdm/fleet/docs/Using-Fleet/Application-security.md

 ### Describe your secure coding practices, including code reviews, use of static/dynamic security testing tools, 3rd party scans/reviews.

 Code commits to Fleet go through a series of tests, including SAST (static application security testing).
-We use a combination of tools including [gosec](https://github.com/securego/gosec) and [CodeQL](https://codeql.github.com/) for this purpose.
+We use a combination of tools, including [gosec](https://github.com/securego/gosec) and [CodeQL](https://codeql.github.com/) for this purpose.

-Every piece of code that is merged into Fleet is reviewed by at least one other engineer before merging.
+At least one other engineer reviews every piece of code before it is merged to Fleet. merging.
 This is enforced via branch protection on the main branch.

 The server backend is built in Golang, which (besides for language-level vulnerabilities) eliminates buffer overflow and other memory related attacks.